icpdevelopers/java-exercises/ATM/Solutions/Step-6.md

 Now that we have created a basic functionality of the ATM we can now begin to simulate the experience we get when using a real ATM like where we can repeatedly do the task of withdrawing and depositing money.

-We can create a main method to test our ATM class.
+We can create another class to act as a entry point for our ATM and add a main method to test our ATM class.

 ```java
 public static void main(String[] args) {